didx-xyz/aries-cloudapi-python/docs/workflows.md

 - create a schema and
 - register the schema with the trust registry.

-via the YOMA agent.
+via the governance agent.

 Then:

-- Register an issuer (on the trust registry) via the yoma agent
+- Register an issuer (on the trust registry) via the governance agent

 The registered issuer can now issue a credential a related schema on the trust registry.